code-312/ceic-jekyll/pages/about-us/our-partners.md

 ---
 layout: default
 title: Our Partners
-description: We are incredibly grateful for the relationships we’ve built, the Coalition would not be where it is today without our partners.
+description: We are incredibly grateful for the relationships we’ve built.
+The Coalition would not be where it is today without our partners.
 permalink: "/:path/:basename/"
 sections: